Agricultural & Biological Engineering: Bioprocess Engineering and Industrial Biotechnology, BS

 This sample sequence is intended to be used only as a guide for degree completion.
 All students should work individually with their academic advisors to decide the actual course selection and sequence that works best for them based on their academic preparation and goals.
 Enrichment programming such as study abroad, minors, internships, and so on may impact the structure of this four-year plan.
 Course availability is not guaranteed during the semester indicated in the sample sequence.

 Students must fulfill their Language Other Than English requirement by successfully completing a third level of a language other than English.
-This sample curriculum plan makes the assumption that the foreign language graduation requirement has been satisfied by completing three years of study of a single foreign language in high school.
 See the corresponding section on the Degree and General Education Requirements.

 Free Electives: Additional course work, subject to the Grainger College of Engineering restrictions to Free Electives, so that there are at least 128 credit hours earned toward the degree.